Here are (more or less) the steps I took to learn conversational Spanish.

 Step 3: Rocket Spanish

 Rocket Spanish is one of the best resources for learning Spanish because they really help you nail down the pronunciation, while reinforcing the basics of the language.
 I made the mistake of trying this program after I had formed bad pronunciations habits that were extremely hard to undo.
 My pronunciation remains bad because of this.
 I Strongly Recommend Picking Up This Program Early On In Your Spanish Learning.
 It’s worth the cost and is one of few Spanish learning resources that will vastly improve your accent.
 Because of step 1 and step 2, you’ll be able to zoom through the beginning stages of Rocket Spanish.
-You’ll think “shit, I’m actually progressing.”
+You’ll think “wow, I’m actually progressing.”
 This confidence will encourage you to soldier on.
 By the time you finish this program, you’ll be able to handle yourself in Spanish pretty damn well.

 Step 4: Memrise and Cue Cards

 By now you should have a strong understanding of how the language is structured.
 This is the best time to plug in some vocabulary that you’ll easily be able to incorporate into your Spanish lexicon.
 This is a lot more fun than sorting out structure, so if you make it to this step, you’ll find the learning process much more enjoyable.
 Memrise is a great app for quickly picking up new words, and cue cards are always a great way to expand your vocabulary.
 Tape cue cards to household items, rooms or utensils to learn new words fast.
 If you do this, in a week’s time you’ll know the translation for every item in your bathroom, bedroom and kitchen without even making an effort.
-Your roommates will think you’ve gone fucking crazy, but this is an amazing language learning hack.
+Your roommates will think you’ve gone insane, but this is an amazing language learning hack.

 Step 5: Destinos and Ben y Marina